 It’s the elephant in the room.
 You need to address it in a confident, clear way.
 Say something like, “I’m applying to the account manager role because I am ready for a change.
-As much as I have enjoyed patient care, and have honed my interpersonal and time-management skills, I am seeking a new challenge in a professional setting, where I can leverage my business acumen in an analytical role.”
+As much as I have enjoyed patient care, and have honed my interpersonal and time-management skills, I am seeking a new challenge in a professional setting, where I can use my detail-oriented nature in an analytical role.”

 - My cover letters were too long.

 You really don’t need to discuss your extensive continuing education pedigree or the multitudes of clinical skills you’ve amassed over the years.
 Most non-clinical hiring managers won’t even understand half the jargon, and your cover letter will become tedious to read.
 You don’t want anyone thinking of you as tedious.
 You’ll be best served using that valuable cover letter space to discuss how your transferrable skills are applicable to the new role you’re pursuing.

 - I wasn’t reflecting the culture of the companies to which I was applying.

 Companies are living, breathing animals.
 Each has its own culture.
 Some are formal, while others are informal.
 Some value community service and team visibility, while others focus more on the bottom line.
 It’s important to understand the culture and values of the company to which you’re applying.
-Throw in a few keywords from that company’s mission statement when you’re writing your cover letter.
+Try to include a few keywords from your target employer’s mission statement when you’re writing your cover letter.